Wydad AC: Sponsorship

+Official sponsor

 Home stadium

 Stade Mohammed V is the home stadium of both Wydad and Raja.
 It was called the Stade Marcel Cerdan from 1955 to 1956 and the Stade d'Honneur from 1956 to 1981.
 It was inaugurated on 6 March 1955 and renovated three times in 1981, 2000 and 2007.
 It is part of a large sports complex in the heart of Casablanca, specifically in the up-scale neighbourhood of Maârif.

 It has a capacity of 67,000 spectators (reduced to more than 80,000 in 2000), not counting the North and South stands that have no seats.
 In 1997, 110,000 spectators showed up to the stadium in a match of the Moroccan national team against Ghana.
 In 2007, the stadium was equipped with a semi-artificial turf which meets international standards.

 Supporters

 The Wydad is the most popular team in Morocco, with a fan base counted in millions all around the world.
 Wydad's ultras group is called "Ultras Winners", commonly referred to as "Ultras Winners 2005" in reference to the year of creation.
 With "Together forever" as their slogan, they are renowned all over the world for their unconditional love and support for the team, as well as their spectacular displays at each game.
 With members all around the world, the Ultras Winners has a network of branches, called sections, in every continent with cells in each country, allowing the members to remain connected and engaged.
 All around Morocco, and wherever the team plays internationally, one can find tags with the mentions "UW05", "Win's 05" or "Winners05" as well as stickers from the group.

-In 2015, Wydad Casablanca ranked the beat “Tifo” in the world by french magazine La Grinta.
+In 2015, Wydad Casablanca ranked the best “Tifo” in the world by French magazine La Grinta.

-The "Winners 2005" was voted "World's best ultras" three times, in 2015, 2019, and 2022 by Ultras World magazine.
+The "Winners 2005" was voted "World's best ultras" four times, in 2015,2017, 2019, and 2022 by Ultras World magazine.